AlexisRoe/learning-typescript/README.md

 ## Rick and Morty API

-Instead of using the Redux library, the tutot uses the same methology and the useReducer Hook.
+Instead of using the Redux library, the tutor uses the same methology and the useReducer Hook.

 Here are some learning from that...